alasco-tech/alasco-tech.github.io/src/content/blog/2024/04/05/django-and-row-level-security.md

 USING (user_name = current_user);
 ```

 This policy would make Postgres apply any operation only to the rows where the column `user_name` matches the Postgres user doing the query.
-There is also the option of using a [Postgres configuration settings](https://www.postgresql.org/docs/15/functions-admin.html#FUNCTIONS-ADMIN-SET-TABLE) like this:
+There is also the option of not taking the database user into account and using a [Postgres configuration settings](https://www.postgresql.org/docs/15/functions-admin.html#FUNCTIONS-ADMIN-SET-TABLE) like this:

 ```SQL
 CREATE POLICY account_policy ON costs_invoice